darkhole22/computer-graphics-project-2023/README.md

 This repository contains the final project developed for the **Computer Graphics** course (2023 Ed.) at **Politecnico di Milano**.

+TODO Course Description

+TODO Project Goal

+TODO Project Structure

 ## Vulture

 Vulture is our toy **Vulkan** game engine written on top of the famous [Vulkan Tutorial](https://vulkan-tutorial.com).

+TODO Engine Features

+TODO Specific Descriptions

 ## Robot Survivor

-**Robot Survivor** is a first person shooter in which you have to survive incoming waves of enemy robots on an alien planet.
+**Robot Survivor** is a first person shooter in which you have to survive incoming waves of enemy robots on a procedurally generated alien planet.

+TODO Game Screenshot

 By destroying enemies, you can level up and obtain random upgrades to help you live longer!

-Walking around the procedurally generated world, you'll be able to find powerful *pick-ups*!
+Walking around, you'll be able to find powerful *pick-ups*!

+TODO Pick-ups Screenshots

 ## License